-Leases - The Organization leases office space in Washington, DC, under an operating rental agreements which expires on July 31, 2026.
+Operating Lease - The Organization leases office space in Washington, DC, under a long-term operating rental agreement which expires on July 31, 2026.
 The agreement provides for escalating rent payments over the term of the lease.
-Rent expense is recognized on a straight-line basis over the terms of the agreement, and deferred rent liability of \$301,949 and \$341,600 are included in accounts payable and accrued expenses on the statements of financial position as of December 31, 2021 and 2020, respectively.
+Additionally, the lease includes payments for common area maintenance, utilities, taxes and insurance that are considered variable lease payments and are excluded from determining the lease liability.

 The Organization also leases offices and guest houses in several foreign countries under short-term lease agreements.

-Rent expense, including foreign country offices, utilities and related costs, totaled approximately \$1,371,000 and \$1,113,000, for the years ended December 31, 2021 and 2020, respectively.
+The components of lease expense for the year ended December 31, 2022 are as follows:

+Total Leasing Expense \$ 2,194,810 Operating lease cost for Washington DC lease Short-term and other lease costs \$ 304,187 1,890,623

+Notes to Financial Statements For the Years Ended December 31, 2022 and 2021

-Future minimum rental agreement payments required under the long-term agreements are as follows:
+Future minimum payments required under operating leases were as follows at December 31, 2022: